rocky-jaiswal/my_blogs/source/2019-06-29-path-alias-typescript.html.markdown

 ---
-title: "Path aliases with TypeScript"
+title: 'Path aliases with TypeScript'
 tags: TypeScript
 date: 29/06/2019
 ---

 You are working on a TypeScript project and everything feels right, the code is neat, not only it is working you also feel that it is correct.
 As you code increases, one day you encounter this monstrosity -

-    import { calculateMultiplier, roundToTwo } from '../../../utils'
+**import { calculateMultiplier, roundToTwo } from '../../../utils'**

-The deeply nested directory structure leads to long import paths like "__../../../..__" and they are a pain to refactor and maintain.
-Well fear not, with a little __tsconfig__ magic we can fix this.
-Using something like path aliases (or mapping) we aim to only have simple imports like - __src/utils__
+The deeply nested directory structure leads to long import paths like "**../../../..**" and they are a pain to refactor and maintain.
+Well fear not, with a little **tsconfig** magic we can fix this.
+Using something like path aliases (or mapping) we aim to only have simple imports like - **src/utils**

+READMORE

 This change however can be broken down into three paths -